Anon-Planet/PSA/README.md

 - You may also contact the admins using the following e-mail: appeals@anonymousplanet.org

 Everyone has a right to appeal a ban once (and only once) no matter the ban reason.
 If the appeal is denied, the user will remain banned without the possibility of a new appeal.
 If the appeal is granted, the user can be unbanned:
-  - Probation: this means any violation (even small ones) will void the appeal and end-up un a permanent ban without the possibility of a new appeal.
+  - Probation: this means any violation (even small ones) will void the appeal and end in a permanent ban (across PSA) without the possibility of a new appeal.
   - Full grant: the appeal is granted without conditions.

 #### Abuse:<a name="abuse"></a>